tommybobbins/refactored-waddle/README.md

 One central billing account - Google Cloud Organisation Resources - move project to the Organisation
 Billing Export goes to Bigtable so can be queried using SQL.
+Moving distribtued projects into one billing project - In the GCP Console, navigate to the Resource Manage section and move all projects to the root Organization.
+Can then setup a billing account to manage the underlying accounts.
 Project Owner can delete project - doesn't need Organisation admin

 Cloud Audit Logs